XRPLF/xrpl-dev-portal/blog/2024/how-to-mint-nfts.md

 ## Getting Started

 Before diving into NFT minting, ensure you have access to test accounts on the XRP Ledger's Testnet or Devnet.
 This is crucial for experimenting without risking real assets.
-You can easily acquire test accounts by downloading the [Quickstart Samples archive](https://github.com/XRPLF/xrpl-dev-portal/tree/master/_code-samples/quickstart/js/) and following these steps:
+You can easily acquire test accounts by downloading the Quickstart Samples archive, available in [JavaScript] (https://github.com/XRPLF/xrpl-dev-portal/tree/master/_code-samples/quickstart/js/) and [Python](https://github.com/XRPLF/xrpl-dev-portal/tree/master/_code-samples/quickstart/py), and following these steps:

 1. Open the `3.mint-nfts.html` file in a browser to initiate.
 2. Obtain test accounts: